Cocteau Twins: 1990–1994: Mainstream success

-Milk & Kisses and break-up, 1995–1997
+1995–1997: Milk & Kisses and break-up

-1995 saw the release of two new EPs: Twinlights and Otherness.
+In 1995, the band released two new extended plays (EP) – Twinlights and Otherness.
+NME dubbed the latter as "Cocteau Twins and ambient" and added, "it never finds a point".
 Some of the tracks on Twinlights and Otherness were versions of songs from the band's eighth album, Milk & Kisses (1996).
 The record saw the return of more heavily layered guitars, and Fraser began once again to obscure her lyrics, though not entirely.
 Two singles were taken from the album: "Tishbite" and "Violaine"; both exist in two CD versions, with different B-sides included on each.
+Raymonde said on the recording of the album that it "all happened so fast", further claiming that "Robin and I would write a song and then not have to wait around forever the muse to visit Liz".
+Guthrie described making the album as "a very joyous experience", stating that "Simon [Raymonde] used to come into the studio in the daytime to do his thing, then I would come in at night to do mine, and then Liz would come in when neither one of us was around".

 The band, augmented by an extra guitarist and a drummer, toured extensively to support the album, their last for Mercury/Fontana.
 A new song, "Touch Upon Touch", which debuted during the live shows and was recorded later in 1996 was also one of the two songs written and arranged by Fraser, Guthrie and Raymonde for Chinese pop singer Faye Wong for her Mandarin album Fuzao released in June 1996, the other being "Tranquil Eye" from Violaine released in October 1996.

-In 1997, while recording what was to have been their ninth LP, the trio disbanded over irreconcilable differences in part related to the breakup of Guthrie and Fraser.
-While a number of songs were partially recorded and possibly completed, the band has stated that they will likely never be finished or released in any form.
+In 1997 while recording what was to have been their ninth LP, the trio disbanded over irreconcilable differences in part related to the breakup of Guthrie and Fraser.
+Some songs were partially recorded and possibly completed, but the band has stated that they will likely never be finished or released in any form.

 Post-breakup

+1998–2005: BBC Sessions and Coachella

+Fraser provided guest vocals for three songs on Massive Attack's Mezzanine in 1998 (as well as touring with them several times), and for other musical projects and groups.
+She wrote the lyrics and sang the vocals for "Teardrop" by Massive Attack which was released as a single in 1998 and reached number 10 in the UK singles chart.